Hey Kids (Start Here)

 For a long moment, no one said anything.
 And then—

-“Radiation was what killed Jackson,” Telford murmured, looking out into the dark.
+“Radiation was what killed Jackson,” Telford murmured, looking into the dark.

-“Wait,” Volker said, suddenly and completely upset, his eyes beginning to water.
+“Wait.”
+Volker was suddenly and wholly upset, his eyes watering, his throat closing.
 “Wait.
 Wait.
-The Guy on the Tapes is dead?”
+Tapes Guy is dead?”

 “Uh,” Volker said, still pretty worried about Tapes Guy.
-“Okay.
-Well, pretty sure that’s not possible, so—”
+“Okay?”

-“Rush,” Telford snapped.
-“You faint and we leave you here.”
+“Rush,” Telford said, subterranean threat seeping into his tone, “you faint and we leave you here.”

-“Promises, promises,” Rush replied, breathlessly.
-He unhooked the hard drive and adaptor as the transfer finished.
+“Promises, promises.”
+Rush unhooked the hard drive and adaptor as the transfer finished.
+He tucked them back into his coat.

 “Oh, if you insist,” Rush said.